kbuckleys/spoot/README.md

 - **Recently Played is purely local -- ```spotifyd``` quirk**
   - The live counterpart seems to suffer from issues through the daemon itself, even with the Activity Sharing privacy setting enabled.
 May be revisited in future iterations but it's highly unlikely

+- **Episode progress retention**
+  - like Recently Played, the same ```spotifyd``` limitation extends to your episode progress, thus, it's also purely local, but works incredibly well throughout cold starts

 - **Crossfade**
   - `spotifyd` and `librespot` can only decode one stream at a time, so a true overlapping crossfade isn't possible.
 However, an implementation of a pseudo alternative is doable but it won't realistically make for a positive addition.
 The overall value of such implementation simply doesn't justify the added complexity and costly bloat